-Doogue + George have extensive experience appearing in Royal Commissions.
+Doogue + George have extensive experience appearing before a Royal Commission.

 Our firm acted for a large number of witnesses at the three most recent Royal Commissions, having received referrals from the legal services representing witnesses as well as from from other lawyers: